Leaflet: information for the user

 This medication contains 0.00012 mg of benzyl alcohol per milliliter of oral solution.

-Benzyl alcohol has been associated with the risk of severe adverse effects, including respiratory problems ("breathing difficulty") in children.
+Benzyl alcohol has been associated with the risk of serious side effects, including respiratory problems ("gasping syndrome") in children.

 Do not administer this medication to your newborn (up to 4 weeks old) unless your doctor recommends it.

-This medication should not be used for more than a week in children under 3 years old unless your doctor or pharmacist recommends it.
+This medication should not be used for more than one week in children under 3 years old unless your doctor or pharmacist recommends it.

 Mucibrón contains sodium

-This medication contains less than 23 mg of sodium (1 mmol) per milliliter of oral solution; it is essentially "sodium-free."
+This medication contains less than 23 mg of sodium (1 mmol) per milliliter of oral solution; that is, it is essentially "sodium-free".

-Follow exactly the administration instructions of the medication contained in this leaflet or those indicated by your doctor or pharmacist.
-In case of doubts, ask your pharmacist.
+Follow the administration instructions for the medication contained in this leaflet or as indicated by your doctor or pharmacist exactly.
+If in doubt, ask your pharmacist.

 The recommended dose is: